Indigenous Languages and Arts program

 - You will be able to provide additional verbal information if you are contacted by an ILA program officer.

-Supporting community-driven projects using digital solutions is one element of the election commitment.
+Supporting community-driven projects using digital solutions is one element of the new measure.
 Support for career pathways for Aboriginal and Torres Strait Islander language workers and linguists is the other important focus for 2018-20.

-Stakeholder wide consultation will take place this year and will initiate a separate process to shape ideas to support career pathways for Aboriginal and Torres Strait Islander language workers and linguists.
+Stakeholder wide consultation is underway and is continuing which will initiate a separate process to shape ideas to support career pathways for Aboriginal and Torres Strait Islander language workers and linguists.
 Further details to be provided.

 The ILA program provides funding to organisations that support participation in and maintenance of Australia's Aboriginal or Torres Strait Islander cultures through languages and arts.